sergmain/metaheuristic-docs/p/security.md

 ```

 ### General information about securing a Function
-One of the main feature of Metaheuristic is a built-in provisioning of [Functions](/p/function.md).
+One of the main feature of Metaheuristic is a built-in provisioning of [Functions](function).
-Because a Function is an executable code, Metaheuristic has internal mechanism for verifying consitency of Functions
+Because a Function is an executable code, Metaheuristic has internal mechanism for verifying consistency of Functions
 and can verify authority of deploying of new Function.